24 Mar Gillette’s closest shave yet?

 Regarding the wider comments being made in the press about toxic masculinity, and Gillette’s position on the topic.
-Awareness of the term is really quite limited to those aged between 18 and 34 years, and even then only 28% of people surveyed had heard of the term.
+Awareness of the term is really quite limited to those aged between 18 and 34 years, and even then only 28% of people surveyed, had heard of the term.
 This does suggest that the risk of toxic masculinity labels damaging their brand is quite limited.

-Fundamentally, when asked whether the ad would make our panel more or less likely to purchase Gillette ads in the future, 63% felt completely indifferent!
+When asked whether the ad would make our panel more or less likely to purchase Gillette ads in the future, 63% felt completely indifferent!
 Of those that were existing Gillette users, only 8% responded that the ad would make them less likely to buy Gillette going forwards.
 Not entirely the widespread boycott we are being led to believe!

 In conclusion, aligning with the #MeToo movement was never going to be plain sailing.
 Wading in as a hugely successful alpha male brand was brave.
 However, the hardest shift has now been accomplished.
 Gillette can now use their huge platform and resource to refine their messaging.
 Gillette is reinventing itself and despite some social media controversy, remains a household name.
 This campaign has increased Gillette’s exposure dramatically.
 This momentum will enable them to begin communicating with men in a much more relevant and engaging way.